-Join us for this weekend workshop in Compassionate Nonviolent Communication where you will learn how to put Quaker values into action: self-managing our own reactions; empathizing with others; and finding solutions that restore harmony, are in integrity with our values, and hold everyone’s needs with care.
+Join us for this weekend workshop on Compassionate-Nonviolent Communication where you will learn how to artfully self-manage your reactions; empathize with others; and find solutions that restore harmony, are in integrity with your values, and hold everyone’s needs with care.
+Register here.

 - Location: Powell House, 524 Pitt Hall Rd., Old Chatham, NY 12136 (directions)

 Early bird discount (through June 7, 2019): $295 for adults | $200 for ages 13-22

 Standard price (after June 7): $310 for adults | $230 for ages 13-22